Germany's Angela Merkel pushes for tougher coronavirus restrictions | DW | 09.12.2020

 "The most important key to us successfully fighting the virus is the responsible behavior of every individual and the willingness to cooperate," Merkel told her audience of mostly unmasked MPs.

-Merkel said the new debt the government has taken on as it imposes measures to curb the spread of COVID-19 was justified.
-"We are living in a pandemic, we are living in an exceptional situation," she told lawmakers in the Bundestag.

-Whether Germany remains an example of how to cope with the pandemic is under debate.The Robert Koch Institute, Germany's public disease health authority, on Wednesday announced a record daily death toll in Germany of 590 people bringing the total since the start of the pandemic to 19,932 with more than 1.2 million infections.
+Germany is struggling to cope with the pandemic.The Robert Koch Institute, Germany's public disease health authority, on Wednesday announced a record daily death toll in Germany of 590 people bringing the total since the start of the pandemic to 19,932 with more than 1.2 million infections.